octobercms/docs/console-scaffolding.md

 The `create:formwidget` command generates a back-end form widget, view and basic asset files.
 The first parameter specifies the author and plugin name.
 The second parameter specifies the form widget class name.

     php artisan create:formwidget Acme.Blog CategorySelector

+<a name="scaffold-create-reportwidget"></a>
+### Create a report widget

+The `create:reportwidget` command generates a back-end report widget, view and basic asset files.
+The first parameter specifies the author and plugin name.
+The second parameter specifies the report widget class name.

+    php artisan create:reportwidget Acme.Blog TopPosts

 <a name="scaffold-create-command"></a>
 ### Create a console command